Dear Parent(s) and Carer(s)

 Impington Village College expect attendance at college to be 100%, unless there are exceptional or unavoidable reasons for absence.
 The simple facts:

-- At 96% attendance 73% of students achieve 5 A*-C GCSE including English and Maths but even at 96% a student would have missed 45 lessons
+- At 96% attendance 73% of students achieve 5 9-5 grades at GCSEs including English and Maths but even at 96% a student would have missed 45 lessons

 - 17 days off school every year means that a student will probably obtain a whole grade lower in each exam than they are really capable of

 - At 80% attendance a student will have missed 38 days of school.
-This means that a student will probably be underachieving by two whole grades in each subject, only 35% of those with attendance between 80-90% will achieve 5 A*-C at GCSE including English and Maths
+This means that a student will probably be underachieving by two whole grades in each subject, only 35% of those with attendance between 80-90% will achieve 5 9-5 grades at GCSE including English and Maths.

 Securing a high level of attendance requires the College and home to work closely together.
 To this end, we ask parents to: